Benjikuo/Digital-happy-birthday-card/README.md

 <br>

 ## ▶️ How to Run

-Download or clone the repository.
+1. Download or clone the repository.

-Open index.html in any browser.
+2. Doubble click to open index.html in any browser.

-That's it — the animation runs instantly with no setup required.

 <br>